machdragon/Team-Wars-Data-Analysis/README.md

 Player Records Sheets Advanced in depth explanation of functionality and processes https://youtu.be/W15YCVEc-Jg

-Match Report Sheets Advanced in depth explanation of functionality and processes https://youtu.be/ZW4DYuNOPKk
+Match Up Table Advanced in depth explanation of functionality and processes https://youtu.be/ZW4DYuNOPKk

 Match Reports should be named in the format of "Match Report WXGY" where X is the current week and where Y is the corresponding game #